modirshanechi/Psych-201/README.md

 [This folder](https://github.com/marcelbinz/Psych-201/tree/main/binz2022heuristics) provides an example for structuring.

+### Setup

 More detailed instructions to follow in the near future.

+### Review process

+There will be a lightweight review process ensuring that requirements are fulfilled.
+The communication for this will be done via the corresponding pull request.

+We accept experiments that fulfill the following requirements:
+* Data comes from an experiment with human subjects.
+* Data is given on a trial-by-trial level (i.e., no aggregated data).
+* Experiment can be translated into language without a major loss of information.

-## Prompt formatting
+## Formatting

 * Each prompt corresponds to an entire experimental session from one participant.
 * It should contain data on a trial-by-trial level and start with the instructions.
 * Use the cover story and instructions from the original paper if possible.
 * 32K tokens per participant is the length limit.
-* Mark the parts that should be finetuned (i.e., human choices) with “<<“ and “>>”.
+* Mark the parts that should be finetuned (i.e., human responses) with “<<“ and “>>”.
 Do not use these symbols for other parts of the prompt.
 * For discrete choice options, randomize the names of choice options for each participant [binz2022heuristics/generate_prompts.py](https://github.com/marcelbinz/Psych-201/tree/main/binz2022heuristics/generate_prompts.py).

 Example prompt: